< All blogs

 The steps to certification are similar of all the ISO standards, and involve:

 2) Performing an internal audit to highlight any nonconformities before the external audit.
-We advise an internal audit to be completed by an independent third-party auditor or an impartial qualified auditor within your organization.
+We advise an internal audit to be completed by an independent third-party auditor or an impartial qualified auditor within your organisation.

 3) The final external audit by an accredited RCB is in two stages.
 Stage one is basically a review of how ready you are for the main event, the stage two certification audit.
-You may pick up a few pointers for improvement (known as nonconformities) at stage two but, if these aren’t too serious, your organization will become certified and can advertise the fact to anyone with an interest.
+You may pick up a few pointers for improvement (known as nonconformities) at stage two but, if these aren’t too serious, your organisation will become certified and can advertise the fact to anyone with an interest.

 Once certified, you will then have an annual surveillance audit to confirm your compliance, and then every three years there will be a re-certification audit, which is when you will be re-issued your certificate.